-The main objective of this course is for students to master the primary rules of evidence from a practical standpoint and a scholarly perspective.
+The main objective of this course is for students to master the primary rules of evidence from both practical and scholarly perspectives.
 The former standpoint (e.g., bar passage, trial practice) is often a student's main focus.
 Yet, the latter perspective is crucial too: knowing the reason behind a rule can be as important as knowing the rule itself.
-We can tell a lot about where the law is heading by knowing where it's been.
-Hence, we will devote time not only to the "black letter" text of the Federal Rules of Evidence and California Evidence Code sections, but also review their origins and evolution, and the case law applying and construing them.
-Reading and briefing cases, digesting the rules and statutes, and completing the Computer Assisted Legal Instruction ("CALI") assignments, will be the students' primary tasks in preparing for class.
+We can tell much about where the law is headed by knowing where it's been.
+Hence, we will devote time not only to the text of the Federal Rules of Evidence and California Evidence Code sections, but also to their origins and evolution.
+Reading and briefing cases, digesting rules and statutes, and completing the Computer Assisted Legal Instruction ("CALI") assignments, will be the primary tasks in preparing for class.
 This work must be done outside the classroom so that our limited class time together can be devoted to discussing the most salient points and examples.